opendp/smartnoise-sdk/sql/tests/README.md

 print(test_databases)
 ```

-From the command line, you can get the same status by issuing `python tests/setup/download.py` from a command prompt in the repository root.
+From the command line, you can get the same status by issuing `python tests/check_databases.py` from a command prompt in the SQL project.
 Output will look like this.
 If there are problems connecting to any of the configured test databases, these will print an error and display without the "connected" status:

 ```
 None@pandas://None:None